AliaksandrSiarohin/first-order-model/README.md

 3) **Fashion**.
 Follow the instruction on dataset downloading [from](https://vision.cs.ubc.ca/datasets/fashion/).

 4) **Taichi**.
-Follow the instructions in [data/taichi-loading](data/taichi-loading/README.md)
+Follow the instructions in [data/taichi-loading](data/taichi-loading/README.md) or instructions from https://github.com/AliaksandrSiarohin/video-preprocessing.

+5) **Nemo**.
+Please follow the [instructions](https://www.uva-nemo.org/) on how to download the dataset.
+Then the dataset should be preprocessed using scripts from https://github.com/AliaksandrSiarohin/video-preprocessing.

+6) **VoxCeleb**.
+Please follow the instruction from https://github.com/AliaksandrSiarohin/video-preprocessing.

 ### Training on your own dataset
-1) Resize all the videos to the same size e.g 256x256, the videos can be in '.gif' or '.mp4' format.
+1) Resize all the videos to the same size e.g 256x256, the videos can be in '.gif', '.mp4' or folder with images.
-But we recommend for each video to make a separate folder with all the frames in '.png' format, because this format is loss-less, and it has better i/o performance.
+We recommend the later, for each video make a separate folder with all the frames in '.png' format.
+This format is loss-less, and it has better i/o performance.

 2) Create a folder ```data/dataset_name``` with 2 subfolders ```train``` and ```test```, put training videos in the ```train``` and testing in the ```test```.